 Recommended: Identify findfast.exe related errors

-If findfast.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 40% dangerous.
+If findfast.exe is located in a subfolder of the user's profile folder, the security rating is 40% dangerous.
 The file size is 9,728 bytes (25% of all occurrences), 10,240 bytes and 4 more variants.
 The program has a visible window.
 The file is a file with no information about its developer.
 The application starts upon Windows startup (see Registry key: MACHINE\User Shell Folders, User Shell Folders, DEFAULT\User Shell Folders, Shell Folders, MACHINE\Run, Run).
 Findfast.exe is not a Windows core file.

 External information from Paul Collins: